danilofo/cgnenhancer/README.md

 # cgnenhancer
 - A tool for contextualizing news.

-- To collaborate, commit to a feature branch.
+- To collaborate, read this file, **code** and commit to a feature branch.

 ## How it works
 The idea is to provide a simple and smart interface for periodic reviews of your online readings.